nisala1997/nisala1997/README.md

 I'm Nisala from Srilanka, and I study Programming languages at university.I really enjoy learning languages and frameworks like to react and react native, as well as working in WordPress.You can check my Youtube account https://www.youtube.com/@nisalanimesh7529.
 I did this project just for fun.

 ## Skills and Experience
-Python / JS / HTML / CSS / C and C++ / C# / R / SQL / Matlab
+Python / JS / HTML / CSS / C and C++ / C# / R / SQL / Matlab / Java

 - 🔭 I’m currently working on University Of Peradeniya
 - 🌱 I’m currently learning Programming Languages